Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 ### Update Master-side Configuration

-In order to update the master-side configuration, you must first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, and then [restart the service](#restart-alluxio).
+In order to update the master-side configuration, you can first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, and then [restart the service](#restart-alluxio).
+Note that, this approach introduces downtime of the Alluxio service.

+Alternatively, one benefit of running Alluxio in HA mode is to use rolling restarts to minimize downtime when updating configurations:

+1. Update the master configuration on all the master nodes without restarting any master.
+1. Restart the leading master (can be determined by running `bin/alluxio leader`).
+Note that, a new leading master will be elected to continue the service.
+1. Wait for the previous leading master to come up successfully but as a standby master.
+1. Update and restart all remaining standby masters.
+1. Verify the configuration update

 ### Update Worker-side Configuration